- Books, Literature, and Writing»

 The imagery in this book is like none you have ever read.
 Black is an incredible story of evil and rescue, betrayal and love, pursuit and death, and a terrorist's threat unlike anything the human race has ever known.
 Ted Dekker paints his stories in such a way that you feel like you are living the book as you read it.

 Red is his second book and picks up right where Black left off.
 The fast paced, adrenaline, and mind-bending pace of Black accelerates and takes off in his book Red.
 With two worlds heading for destruction it's up to one man with an unthinkable solution to fix them both.

-Green is known as book zero.
+Green is known as book zero; the beginning and the end.
 It tells the story after the Circle Trilogy.
 It is a book that can be read before of after the Trilogy, but I recommend if you decide to read it, choose to read it after you have read the other three.
-Green is a story with links to our own history that at times you will forget you are in another world.
+Green is a story with links to our own history, that at times makes you forget you are in another world.

 Four novels, two worlds, one story.
 This is the Circle Trilogy.

 Personally, I think Green does not need to be included in the trilogy, however it does create new ideas and thoughts to a great and powerful trilogy.
 I would recommend reading these books in the order listed and not starting until you know you can read all three (Black, Red, and White in this order one after the other).

 Many of Ted Dekker's older novels tie into each other, yet they can be read as their own individual story.
 Novels such as House and Skin come from his paradise novels.
 If you read Ted Dekker's paradise novels you will see how House and Skin tie into those novels, however you can read House alone and still enjoy the book.
 House happens to be my favorite book thus far by Ted Dekker and I read it every summer.